Why are Founder Finances Critical?

 How would you exit, IPO or M&A?
 This might sound too premature to think about, but it’s not.
 If you are targeting M&A, you need to build a company to be a valuable potential asset to the acquirers.
 For example, if you are building an electric vehicle startup targeting to be acquired by Tesla, you should get familiar with Tesla’s business strategy and technology pipeline.
 On the other hand, an IPO candidate needs to appeal to a wide range of institutional investors who don’t have specific needs but require an exciting story.

 What’s the typical industry valuation approach applicable to your business?
 The main valuation approach for any financial models is discounted cash flow (DCF), public comparables, and precedent transactions.
-You can obtain the detailed approach from various finance textbooks and online tutorials.
+You can obtain a detailed approach from various finance textbooks and online tutorials.

 Consider Your Own Potential Financial Windfall and Use It as a Motivational Barometer